Dr. Jack Beckman

 Over the decades, Andy’s work outside the home has included teaching English as a Second Language to adults, training children and adults with vision problems to get around their communities, planning CM conferences, and helping with curriculum.
 Her work with visually impaired students from preschool to high school took her into regular and special ed classrooms in 20 or more school divisions in three states.
-Seeing so many kids disengaged and bored with work sheets, she would come home and groan to husband Carroll how much an educational revolution was needed.
+Seeing so many kids disengaged and bored with worksheets, she would come home and groan to husband Carroll about how much an educational revolution was needed.
 She is so thankful the ideas and methods of Charlotte Mason are gaining wider acceptance and practice.
 During her children’s younger years, Andy tried to homeschool her two children with CM methods but, to her overwhelming disappointment, found that “air traffic controlling” all those layers were beyond her personal limits.
-At the time, she did not understand her attention deficit issues, and knows how dealing with executive function deficits can be mistakenly attributed to moral failure.
-When she started exploring attention issues, because she did not fit the typical profile generally understood at that time, she was told by a special education teacher, “You can’t be ADD because you have a master’s degree.”
-So she began self-educating by reading everything she could find on ADD and in her 40s God brought her insightful, competent people who understood attention deficit disorder to help her make radical, life nourishing changes.
+At the time, she did not understand her attention deficit issues, and she knows how dealing with executive function deficits can be mistakenly attributed to moral failure.
+When she started exploring attention issues, she did not fit the typical ADD profile generally understood at that time, and she was told by a special education teacher, “You can’t be ADD because you have a master’s degree.”
+So she began self-educating by reading everything she could find on ADD.
+In her forties, God brought her insightful, competent people who understood attention deficit disorder and helped her make radical, life-nourishing changes.
 Introduced to a relationship with Christ in college, Andy is grateful to God for the tremendous stability and blessing that walking with Christ has brought to all of life.
 In learning to steward the neurochemistry she has been given, Andy is also grateful to God for the added blessings that understanding and applying executive function strategies bring.

 Dr. Carroll Smith